mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 > **Note:** remember, when you are running the server via `./gradlew web:appRun`, you will either need to kill the server and re-run again, or you'll need to run `./gradlew build` in another terminal, to actually see the outcome of your changes.

-TODO

 ### Adding Some Validation

 The entity file, `Article.kt` is about as simple as it can get.

 There isn't much to this file - but both Sql2o and Vaadin-on-Kotlin supplies a great deal of functionality to your entities for free, including basic database CRUD (Create, Read, Update, Destroy) operations, data validation, as well as sophisticated search support and the ability to relate multiple models to one another.

 Vaadin-on-Kotlin includes methods to help you validate the data that you send to models.
 Open the `Article.kt` file and edit it: